kennedysam168/Group-Project-1/README.md

 mental health crisis, housing/shelter, urgent care

 //PROPOSAL will be done in a readme
-//Mallory is responsible for WireFraming
+//Mallory is responsible for WireFraming, wireframe link: https://docs.google.com/presentation/d/1uWek8_QDQBBwHtzBDKJFBN2cIFJG738GGj8glixdfdo/edit?usp=sharing
 //Christian would like to look into APis
 //Russ wrote the description/ title
 //Sam can type up tasks and set up Repo